dream2020/data/README.md

 ![Creative Commons Licence](https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png)

-This work is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).
+This work is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 This licence permits
 _copying and redistribution of the material in any medium or format_ and states that _the licensor cannot revoke these freedoms as long as you follow the license terms._ This freedom is given under the following terms:

 * __Attribution__ - You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 * __NonCommercial__ - You may not use the material for commercial purposes.
-* __NoDerivatives__ - If you remix, transform, or build upon the material, you may not distribute the modified material.
+* __ShareAlike__ - If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
 * __No additional restrictions__ - You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 ### Notices